tjnieradka/Network-Troubleshooting-Foundations/README.md

 ## Lab Environments

+## Lab Environments

 The following lab systems are used throughout this repository:

-- **Rocky Linux** (RHEL-compatible)
+- **Rocky Linux (RHEL-compatible)**
   A RHEL-compatible Linux distribution representing a typical enterprise or cloud-hosted Linux server.
-Tools and concepts demonstrated are generally applicable to modern Linux distributions.
+Tools and concepts demonstrated are generally applicable to current Linux distributions.

-- **Windows 11 Pro** (domain-joined, hybrid AD–Entra environment)
+- **Windows 11 Pro (domain-joined, hybrid AD–Entra environment)**
   A domain-joined workstation integrated with a hybrid Active Directory and Microsoft Entra ID environment.
 Examples demonstrate Windows networking diagnostics using PowerShell and built-in networking tools commonly available in enterprise environments.

 Unless otherwise noted, all demonstrations are performed in isolated lab environments.